-Our institutions are vulnerable to natural or other disasters, including fires, floods, earthquakes, hurricanes and other events beyond our control.
-A number of our institutions in Mexico and Peru are located in areas that are prone to damage from major weather events, which may be substantial and may occur with higher frequency or severity or be less predictable in the future due to the effects of climate change.
-For example, in 2017, Peru's normally arid regions experienced historic, torrential rainfall and subsequent flooding.
-At least one of our campuses located there suffered flood-related damage.
-There, as elsewhere in the country, flood-related damage caused a range of disruptions, including in our case a delay in the regularly scheduled start of classes for the semester, which caused revenue disruptions.
+A number of our institutions in Mexico and Peru are located in areas that are prone to damage from natural or other disasters and major weather events, which may be substantial and may occur with higher frequency or severity or be less predictable in the future due to the effects of climate change.
+For example, in 2023, the weather phenomenon known as El Niño returned.
+Peru and its economy are particularly vulnerable to El Niño, which generally results in an increase in storms, flooding and mudslides.
+Depending upon the severity of El Niño and its resulting impact on Peru and its economy, we may experience a range of disruptions, including campus closures, reductions in enrollment and flood-related damage, which could have a material adverse effect on our financial condition and results of operations.
 In addition, a number of our institutions in Mexico and Peru are located in areas that are prone to earthquake damage.
 For example, in 2017, a magnitude 7.1 earthquake struck Mexico, causing a temporary suspension of activities at several UVM and UNITEC campuses that lasted 12 days on average, and we incurred significant direct costs for repairs due to the earthquake.
 It is possible that one or more of our institutions would be unable to operate for an extended period of time in the event of a hurricane, earthquake or other disaster that causes substantial damage to the area in which an institution is located.
 The failure of one or more of our institutions to operate for a substantial period of time could have a material adverse effect on our results of operations.
 In the event of a major natural or other disaster, we could also experience loss of life of students, faculty members and administrative staff, or liability for damages or injuries.